TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/CommonProperties/Index.rst

          the real uid of the page is sent by the parameter "&real\_uid=[uid]".

-         This feature is smart, if you have inserted a menu from somewhere else, perhaps a shared menu, but wants the menuitems to call the same page, which then generates a proper output based on the real\_uid.
+         This feature is smart, if you have inserted a menu from somewhere else, perhaps a shared menu, but wants the menu items to call the same page, which then generates a proper output based on the real\_uid.

          Applies to GMENU, TMENU and IMGMENU.